 }

-In the above example, you would replace:
+}In the above example, you would replace:

-- The URL with [your region's URL](#prerequisites), if you're using a regional server outside the US.
+smartsheet-mcpwith an arbitrary name you want to use for your connection.- The URL with your region's URL, if you're using a regional server outside the US.

-- `${SMARTSHEET_API_TOKEN}` with the [environment variable](#environment-variables) for your Smartsheet API token.
+${SMARTSHEET_API_TOKEN}with the environment variable for your Smartsheet API token.

-If you want to connect to Smartsheet production servers in multiple regions simultaneously, add their configurations to your `mcpServers` object.
+If you want to connect to Smartsheet production servers in multiple regions simultaneously, add their configurations to your mcpServers object.

 For example,